HariSekhon/Knowledge-Base/best-practices.md

 ## High Availability and Multi-Datacenter

-Ensure every service has redundancy at both the:
+Ensure every service should have redundancy at both the:

 - local service level (server clustering) and
 - across datacenters in different geographical locations